AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

  \alib{threads;RecursiveLock}.

  \note
-    If module \alib_threads is not available in the \alibdist, this macro is still defined with debug-builds.
+    If module \alib_threads is not available in the \alibbuild, this macro is still defined with debug-builds.
-    In this case, namespace function\alib{DbgAssertSingleThreaded} is invoked.
+    In this case, namespace function\alib{assert::SingleThreaded} is invoked.
-    This detects multithreaded use of a non-supporting \alibdist.
+    This detects multithreaded use of a non-supporting \alibbuild.

  @see Alternative macro ALIB_LOCK_WITH